The pros and cons of different electronic payment methods

 Useful to know: this is what the PostFinance Card offers

 If you have a private account in CHF with PostFinance, you will also get the PostFinance Card.
-Use a PostFinance Card combined with a Debit Mastercard to make easy purchases anywhere in the world in online shops.
+With the PostFinance Card combined with Debit Mastercard, you can shop easily in online shops and in-store anywhere in the world.
 What’s more, you can also withdraw cash anywhere in the world from ATMs displaying the Mastercard logo.
 Withdrawing cash in Swiss francs is free of all charge for all banking packages, except for the Smart banking package.
 However, third-party fees apply to everyone abroad.

-The pros and cons of credit cards: reserve, book and pay
+Pros and cons of credit cards: pay in everyday life and when travelling

 • Credit cards are accepted in nearly all online shops as an electronic payment method.

-• Credit cards can be stored on smartphones or a watch to make mobile payments.
+• Credit cards can also be stored on smartphones or smartwatches so that you can make mobile payments.

 Useful to know: PostFinance’s credit cards